alex-monti/Master-Thesis/README.md

     - plot_clusters: Plot the data points and color them based on the cluster they are associated with (q(t|x)).

+    - DIB_curve: Plot the DIB curve from a joint distribution p(x,y) and some values of beta.

 - test-general-IB.ipynb: Notebook where we made the tests for functions in functions.py.

-- test-geom-DIB.ipynb: Notebook where we made the tests for functions in functions_DIB.py.
+- test-geom-DIB.ipynb: Notebook where we made the tests for functions in functions_geom_DIB.py.